 The FASB issued ASU 2020-04, Reference Rate Reform (Topic 848), Facilitation of the Effects of Reference Rate Reform on Financial Reporting in March 2020.
-This update provides temporary optional expedients and exceptions to the US GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from the London Interbank Offered Rate (LIBOR) and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate.
+This update provides temporary optional expedients and exceptions to the US GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from the London Interbank Offered Rate ("LIBOR") and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate ("SOFR").
 Entities can elect not to apply certain modification accounting requirements to contracts affected by what the guidance calls reference rate reform, if certain criteria are met.
-This guidance is effective upon issuance and generally can be applied through December 31, 2022.
-The Company has agreements that have LIBOR as a reference rate with certain portfolio companies and also with certain lenders.
-Many of these agreements, including the credit agreements relating to the credit facilities (refer to Note 5), include an alternative successor rate language for choosing an alternative successor rate if LIBOR reference is no longer considered to be appropriate.
+This guidance was effective upon issuance and generally can be applied through December 31, 2022.
+The Company has agreements that have LIBOR as a reference rate with certain portfolio companies.
+Many of these agreements include an alternative successor rate or language for choosing an alternative successor rate if LIBOR reference is no longer considered to be appropriate.
 With respect to other agreements, the Company intends to work with its portfolio companies to modify agreements to choose an alternative successor rate.
 Contract modifications may be required to be evaluated in determining whether the modifications result in the establishment of new contracts or the continuation of existing contracts.
 The Company plans to adopt this amendment and apply this update, where applicable, to account for contract modifications due to changes in reference rates when LIBOR reference is no longer used.
-The Company did not utilize the optional expedients and exceptions provided by ASU 2020-04 during the year ended December 31, 2021.
-The Company continues to evaluate the impact that the amendments in this update will have on the Company's consolidated financial statements and disclosures when applied.
+The Company did not utilize the optional expedients and exceptions provided by ASU 2020-04 during the fiscal year ended December 31, 2022.